-Norman Reedus as Daryl Dixon ‘The Walking Dead’s’ Outlaw Drifter Turned Hero [Opinion]
+Norman Reedus As Daryl Dixon, ‘The Walking Dead’s’ Outlaw Drifter-Turned-Hero [Opinion]

 Through all of this, though, Norman Reedus’ character learned to survive just about anything, long before The Walking Dead’s zombie apocalypse scenario.
 Dixon was a man who spent more time outside than in, a rugged outdoorsman usually out of necessity.
 Daryl was already a hunter and a scavenger before the zombie apocalypse.

-Norman Reedus’ character was having an apocalypse all his own, long before the first walker turned.
-Daryl Dixon’s life had always been an apocalypse, it’s just that with the zombies, everyone else joined him in being a homeless drifter, without roots, without decent clothing and dirty all the time.
+Norman Reedus’ character was having an apocalypse all his own long before the first walker turned.
+Daryl Dixon’s life had always been an apocalypse — it’s just that with the zombies, everyone else joined him in being a homeless drifter, without roots, without decent clothing and dirty all the time.

 Norman Reedus as The Walking Dead’s Daryl Dixon is quoted in Wet Paint.